Atlas-OS/Atlas/tools/native/Atlas.ElevationBootstrap/README.md

 the pipe.
 No fallible lifecycle phase occurs after that terminal publication, so every 32-bit target exit pattern remains unambiguous.
 It does not perform UAC elevation, accept executable paths or command text, invoke a command shell, or parse JSON.
+Because Windows jobs are session-bound, the broker stays in the requester-session outer/owner-guard jobs while the TrustedInstaller-session target is atomically assigned only to a broker-owned kill-on-close inner job.

 Build both payloads directly with PowerShell 7: